Hui-Li/ConferenceDDL/README.md

 ## Conference Deadlines

-Countdown timers to keep track of a bunch of DM/DB/IR/NLP/AI/ML/SE conference deadlines.
+Countdown timers to keep track of a bunch of top AI conference deadlines.

 ## How to use
 To add or update a deadline: